 Independent Mental Health Advocacy is a service delivered by Victoria Legal Aid.
-It is not a legal service and is funded by the Victorian Department of Health and Human Services.
+It is not a legal service and is funded by the Victorian Department of Health.

 Independent Mental Health Advocacy complements and enhances Victoria Legal Aid’s existing legal services for people with mental health issues.

 Victoria Legal Aid and Independent Mental Health Advocacy work alongside each other to provide comprehensive and holistic support to people who are being detained because of their mental illness.